agilira/iris/docs/HOT_RELOAD.md

 ## Overview

-Iris provides enterprise-grade hot reload functionality that enables real-time configuration changes without requiring application restarts.
+Iris provides production-grade hot reload functionality that enables real-time configuration changes without requiring application restarts.
 This feature is built into the core logging library and provides immediate configuration updates with comprehensive audit trails for production environments.

 ## Table of Contents